CutmanMike/twitchy-doom/README.md

 Finally, your GZDoom launcher should add this folder to its list of external files (For example: ZDL has a folder+ button), along with the TwitchyDoom pk3 file.
 You're now ready to begin customizing the bot.

-To confirm everything is set up, boot up GZDoom and walk forward.
+To confirm everything is set up, boot up GZDoom.
 You should see a message confirming the game is working.
 If you don't get a message, TwitchyDoom pk3 is missing.
 If you get an error, your launcher is not pointing to the STREAM.txt folder correctly.

 # Adding Commands